callum-hart/immutable-styles/docs.md

 - Immutable styles cannot change once created.
 - A style that is immutable cannot be overridden.
-- Immutability leads to much simpler development since it makes CSS predictable and deterministic.
+- Immutable styles lead to simpler development since they make CSS predictable and deterministic.
 - Reduces time spent coordinating overrides and troubleshooting the side-effects of cascade, specificity and importance.

 ## How